The Marketer’s Guide to Information Visualization: How to Rock Infographics, Shareables, and Slideshows

 You can start by submitting your latest creations to the following sites:

 Shareables and slideshows don’t typically have anything similar, but there are more ways to get them out there…

 3.)
 Guest Posting

-Ah yes, the ever-dwindling (but still effective) tactic of guest posting, this time, with pretty visuals!
+Ah yes, the ever-dwindling (but still effective) tactic of guest blogging, this time, with pretty visuals!